-After Canada arrested Huawei CFO Meng Wanzhou as a part of an extradition treaty with the U.S., the Chinese Communist Party (CCP) “hit back” by arresting a few Canadian citizens.
+After the Canadian government arrested Huawei CFO Meng Wanzhou as a part of an extradition treaty with the U.S., the Chinese Communist Party (CCP) “hit back” by arresting a few Canadian citizens.
 While the call for releasing the arrested Canadian nationals grows stronger back home, allies like the U.S. and EU have also extended their support for the cause.

 First two arrests

 The first Canadian to be arrested by Beijing was ex-diplomat Michael Kovrig.
 Later, entrepreneur Michael Spavor was also taken into custody.